JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="getbounds"></a>GetBounds (CGpImage)

-Gets the bounding rectangle for this image.
+Gets the bounding rectangle for the image.

 ```
 FUNCTION GetBounds (BYVAL srcRect AS GpRectF PTR, BYVAL srcUnit AS GpUnit PTR) AS GpStatus